folio-org/mod-permissions/README.md

 interface.

-As for any module in FOLIO, normal permission restrictions apply: either user must have permissions to access and interface or the modulePermissions includes it for the request.
+As for any module in FOLIO, normal permission restrictions apply: either user must have permissions to access an interface or the modulePermissions includes it for the request.

 On top of that, and to prevent users from getting arbitrary permissions,